clondon0792/Final_Project_Repo/README.md

 Ultimately, we want to see if gas prices give any explanatory value in our model.
 We can also measure the probability that each variable may result in a fatal car accident given the presence of a certain violation and/or circumstance.

 ### Dashboard
 For the dashboard, we will be using Tableau to present our findings.
+In order to create the final dashboard, we will be creating bar and bubble charts.
+For interactive elements, our charts will have various filters for the user to utilize.
+The data points will also contain mouse-over descriptor boxes that will present more information for the user to review.